~The Virtual 2020 ~

 - Workshops on topics of interest to first-year students

 - Training in college study strategies and time management

 - Academic, personal, and career counseling by staff professionals who will work individually with participants throughout their undergraduate careers at Penn

-- A Peer Counselor who, for their entire first year, will help familiarize them with college life and University resources, helping to ease their transition to Penn.
+- A Peer Mentor who, for their entire first year, will help familiarize them with college life and University resources, helping to ease their transition to Penn.

 - Knowledge of campus resources